Things to do in Battersea

 • Sip on cocktails at Control Room B and take in the perfect combination of industrial and luxury surroundings.

-• Venture to No. 29 Power Station, where the eclectic selection of drinks can be savoured in the relaxed indoor bar or taken outside on the terrace to soak up the sunshine.
+• Venture to No. 29 Power Station, where drinks can be savoured in the relaxed indoor bar or taken outside on the terrace to soak up the sunshine.

-• Admire the view from floor 14 of the art’otel Battersea Power Station's luxurious JOIA Bar.
-Or head upstairs to the rooftop terrace to sip on cocktails with a backdrop of the London skyline!
+• Admire the view from floor 14 of the art’otel Battersea Power Station's luxurious JOIA Rooftop Bar.
+Head upstairs to the rooftop terrace to sip on cocktails with a backdrop of the London skyline.

 • Try rare global wines at Vagabond Wines Battersea in an atmospheric setting, the ideal spot for a romantic date or fun with friends.